lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/deep_learning.md

 # Deep learning

-**Prerequisites**: To work with Deep Learning tools you obviously need [Login](../access/ssh_login.md) for the Taurus system and basic knowledge about Python, Slurm manager.
+**Prerequisites**: To work with Deep Learning tools you obviously need [Login](../access/ssh_login.md) for the ZIH system system and basic knowledge about Python, Slurm manager.

-**Aim** of this page is to introduce users on how to start working with Deep learning software on both the ml environment and the scs5 environment of the Taurus system.
+**Aim** of this page is to introduce users on how to start working with Deep learning software on both the ml environment and the scs5 environment of the system.

 ## Deep Learning Software